Find Cheap Homeowners Insurance Quotes in Your Area

 - Don't make any permanent repairs, such as asphalt patches or replacing a window, until TWIA has given you approval to do so.
 If TWIA decides to send an adjuster, they'll want to review the damage fully.

 Once you've filed a claim, TWIA will call you to confirm and assign a representative to the claim.
 Then it has 60 days to reject the claim, accept partial coverage for the claim or accept full coverage for the claim.
 You can check the claim's status online, through TWIA's claims center, or by phone.
 If the claim is accepted, it will be paid in about 10 days.
-But if you want to dispute the claim assessment, you'll need to do so within two years.
+Should you want to dispute the claim assessment, you'll need to do so within two years.

-TWIA Windstorm Certification: WPI-8 and WPI-8-C
+TWIA windstorm certification: WPI-8 and WPI-8-C

 Windstorm insurance inspections can only be made by TDI during construction, so if you're purchasing a home, you should ask the previous owners for a copy of their certificate.
 You may also be able to locate an existing certificate by contacting the TWIA or searching for a WPI-8 on the TDI's website.

-If you're planning construction on your property, we also recommend that you obtain a TDI windstorm certificate, as it gives you the flexibility of purchasing TWIA insurance if you need to do so.
-You would request an inspection by a TDI inspector or TDI-appointed engineer through your contractor for any of the following types of construction.
+If you're planning construction on your property, we recommend that you obtain a TDI windstorm certificate, as it gives you the flexibility of purchasing TWIA insurance if you need to do so.
+You would request an inspection by a TDI inspector or TDI-appointed engineer through your contractor for any of the following types of construction: